 |Housing Authority of Cheraw Housing Choice Voucher||Closed|

-As of the most recent VMS report, Housing Authority of Cheraw manages 111 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Housing Authority of Cheraw manages 116 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 9% having issued approximately 16 vouchers in the past year.
 The average voucher holder has received housing benefits for 7 years and 11 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 15 months on the waiting list1.